Last updated: May 4, 2026

 - Ask whether disaster rules preserve your benefit.
 Louisiana gives special protection when a declared disaster keeps you out of the home.

 - Fix title problems early.
-If the home is still in a deceased spouse’s or parent’s name, ask the assessor what succession papers are required.
+If the home is still in a deceased spouse’s or parent’s name, ask what succession papers are required.

-- Have a caregiver or representative help.
+- Have a caregiver help.
 Louisiana law allows a spouse or legally qualified representative to file for the freeze with the assessor.

 Local resources that can help

-- Parish assessor finder: The Louisiana Assessors’ Association directory lists all parish assessors and office contact information.
+- Parish assessor finder: The Louisiana Assessors’ Association directory lists parish assessors and contact information.

-- Area Agencies on Aging and Councils on Aging: The Governor’s Office of Elderly Affairs directory shows local agencies that may offer information and assistance, transportation, legal help, home repair, and other support.
+- Area Agencies on Aging: The Governor’s Office of Elderly Affairs directory shows local agencies that may help with information, rides, legal help, home support, and referrals.
 Services vary by parish.

-- State senior and disability support: The Office of Aging and Adult Services runs Louisiana Options in Long-Term Care at 1-877-456-1146 and can help when disability, caregiving, or in-home service needs are part of the problem.
+- State senior support: The Office of Aging and Adult Services runs Louisiana Options in Long-Term Care at 1-877-456-1146.

-- State tax contact: If your question is about Louisiana state tax forms, the Department of Revenue can be reached at 1-855-307-3893, but homestead and freeze applications still start with the parish assessor.
+- State tax contact: If your question is about Louisiana state tax forms, the Department of Revenue can be reached at 1-855-307-3893.
+Homestead and freeze applications still start with the parish assessor.

 Diverse communities

 - Veteran seniors: Ask about both the veteran exemption and the Special Assessment Level.
 They are separate.
-The Louisiana Department of Veterans Affairs can help you secure records the assessor wants.
+The veterans office can help you secure records the assessor wants.

 Other options if you still cannot afford the bill

-- Paid appraisal or tax-value review: If the issue is an overstated value, a private appraisal may help during an appeal.
+- Value review: If the issue is an overstated value, a private appraisal or recent sales list may help during an appeal.

-- Elder law or succession help: If the home is in a trust, usufruct, or unresolved succession, paying for targeted legal help may unlock the exemption faster than repeated denied filings.
+- Elder law or succession help: If the home is in a trust, usufruct, or unresolved succession, targeted legal help may solve the exemption problem faster than repeated denied filings.

 - Tax preparer help: If the freeze keeps getting delayed over income proof, ask a preparer to help you produce a correct prior-year return or transcript.

-- Mortgage escrow review: If your mortgage payment suddenly rose, ask the servicer whether the change came from taxes, insurance, or an escrow shortage.
-Sometimes the tax benefit is active, but the servicer has not updated the escrow analysis yet.
+- Mortgage escrow review: If your mortgage payment rose, ask the servicer whether the change came from taxes, insurance, or an escrow shortage.

 Does Louisiana have a property tax freeze for seniors?

 Yes.
 Louisiana’s main senior freeze is the Special Assessment Level.
-It is available on a homestead-exempt home for qualifying owners age 65 or older, and it can also apply in some disability and veteran cases.
-The important catch is that it freezes the home’s assessed value.
-It does not guarantee that every future bill will stay the same, because millage rates and other charges can still change.
+It is for qualifying homestead property owned and occupied by eligible owners age 65 or older.
+It can also apply in some disability and veteran cases.
+It freezes assessed value, not every future line on the bill.

 What is the Louisiana senior freeze income limit in 2026?